The Unhealthiest Meal You Can Order at an Italian Restaurant—and What to Order Instead

 Chicken Alfredo usually doesn’t offer many nutrients from vegetables or whole grains either.
 So how could we make it a bit healthier?

 The easiest way to make this dish a little healthier is with smaller portion sizes.
 Enjoy a small cup of the real thing with plenty of side dishes like crisp green salad and roasted harvest vegetables.

 Next, if you’re up for some experimenting time in the kitchen, play around with other foods to thicken your Alfredo sauce.
 Pureed cauliflower and blended cashews can both offer a creamy texture with way less fat than heavy cream.

 Finally, try topping your fettuccine Alfredo with roasted veggies like eggplant, red bell peppers and onions for a delicious boost of fiber and vitamins.

 Ideas for a Healthy Italian Night

 Fortunately, when it comes to healthy Italian dishes that don’t skimp on flavor, there are endless options.
-Start with a flavorful salad like Caprese or this honeydew prosciutto salad.
+Start with something simple like copycat Olive Garden soup and salad.

 If you’re craving a creamy pasta dish, cooking at home is almost always healthier than eating out.
 Try a copycat restaurant pasta recipe that tastes like the real thing.
 Sneak in some veggies and cut carbs with zucchini lasagna, then add some lean protein with rosemary chicken with spinach and beans.